cwcrypto/arwen-eth-contracts/README.md

 ### [Solhint](https://github.com/protofire/solhint)

 Currently using solhint which is an open source solidity linter providing both **security** and **style guide** validations.
 Rules can be configured from the `.solhint.json` file.
+You should install solhint globally with `npm install -g solhint`.

 ### [Truffle](https://truffleframework.com/docs/truffle/overview)